redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ## Starter code

 We're not going to code this completely from scratch.
-Instead, we're provided some starter code for you.
+Instead, we've provided some starter code for you.
 Go ahead and clone it to a folder of your convenience:

     git clone git@github.com:redis-developer/express-redis-om-workshop.git